Mature Masculine

 Codependent

 The Codependent is what happens when generosity crushes receptivity.
-He gives compulsively to feel needed or valued.
+He gives compulsively to feel needed.
 He creates dependency rather than empowerment.
 He mistakes self-erasure for service and confuses providing with proving.

-The mature Provider stands on two pillars: generosity and receptivity.
+The Mature Provider stands on two pillars: generosity and receptivity.
 The Codependent has kept only one.
-He has generosity without receiving, boundaries, or self-worth.
 His giving has become compulsion because it has no balance.

 He gives to be needed.
 He serves to be valued.
 He provides to prove his worth.
 His generosity has become manipulation disguised as love.
-He gives with strings attached.
 He creates dependency rather than empowerment.
 He resents the people he claims to serve.
-He's exhausted himself filling others' cups while his own runs dry.
+He exhausts himself filling others' cups while his own runs dry.

 The Codependent is the Provider's shadow when generosity disconnects from receptivity.
-When giving separates from receiving.
 When the need to be needed leads to compulsive over-functioning.

 Codependent Declarations

-- I'm the one who can do this right.
+• I'm the only one who can do this right.

-- I feel guilty when I'm not giving.
+• I feel guilty when I'm not helping.

-- Receiving is weakness; I should be the one who gives.
+• I should be the one giving, not receiving.

 The Codependent's Imbalance